Apple's mini smart speaker

 According to Apple, the HomePod mini has a "full-range driver and dual passive radiators for deep bass and crisp high frequencies."
 This means that you can expect clear, loud, undistorted sound pumping out of the HomePod mini.
 In contrast, the Echo Dot has a single 1.6-inch front-firing speaker.
-At peak volumes, the Echo Dot has some distortion, but that's not really unexpected for a speaker that costs $50.
-If it's sound quality you are looking for, the HomePod mini will clearly produce better sound than the Echo Dot.
+At peak volumes, the Echo Dot has some distortion, but that's not surprising for a speaker that costs $50.
+If it's sound quality you're after, the HomePod mini will produce better sound than the Echo Dot overall.

 HomePod mini vs Amazon Echo Dot: Which should you buy?

-The decision on which mini smart speaker to buy comes down to many factors, and one of the most important may be the price.
+The decision on which mini smart speaker to buy comes down to many factors, one of the most important being price.
 The HomePod mini is $99 and the Echo Dot is $50 (although you can frequently find it on sale for less).
 Is paying double the price worth it for the Homepod mini?
 Or should you save some money and grab an Echo Dot?
-Or perhaps buy two Echo Dots for the price of one HomePod mini?
+Or even buy two Echo Dots for the price of one HomePod mini.

-Your choice might also come down to your preferred ecosystem.
-If you are deep into the Apple ecosystem (like a lot of iMore readers), are an Apple Music subscriber, want a hub to control your HomeKit devices, and want a great-sounding small speaker, then the HomePod mini may be what you are looking for.
-Your music will also sound better on a HomePod mini than it will on an Echo Dot.
+Your choice also comes down to your preferred ecosystem.
+If you are deep into the Apple ecosystem, an Apple Music subscriber, want a hub to control your HomeKit devices, and want a great-sounding small speaker, then you'll be happiest with the HomePod mini .

-If you are a regular Amazon customer, if you subscribe to multiple services that you want to control with your voice, if you want more robust voice control, or if you want to pay half the cost of a HomePod mini, then the Echo Dot is for you.
+If you are a regular Amazon customer, subscribe to multiple services that you want to control with your voice, want more robust voice control, or shopping on a budget, then the Echo Dot is for you.
 Just keep in mind that you are not going to get stellar audio performance out of it, but you will get a more versatile speaker.
-Since it's half the price of a HomePod mini, why not pick up two of them and expand your smart speakers to different rooms around your home.

-Whichever speaker you choose, you are getting a relatively inexpensive way to enjoy your music and control your devices apart from your phone or computer.
-I think back to how fast the smart speaker market has grown and I can't wait to see what advances the future brings.
+Whichever speaker you choose, you are getting a relatively inexpensive way to enjoy your music and control your smart home devices.

 Apple's take on the mini smart speaker